mradu222/foodies-corner/README.md

 - An admin panel to add, update and delete users, restaurants, products and managing orders.
 - The content(restaurants rating, reviews and products) is dynamic and changes according to the database
 - Since most HTML pages have similar sections(shopping cart, navbar, footer...), They all extend a base HTML page.
-- If the user is connected, the content of their cart will be saved in the database for later logins and won't be deleted until they checkout
+- If the user is connected, the content of their cart will be saved in the database for later logins.
 - If a user is not connected, The content of their cart will be saved in their browsing session and will be copied to the database if they create an account

 ****